microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 As DeepSpeed-HE is powered by ZeRO-based technology for training, it allows model states to be partitioned across the available GPUs.
 As a result, the memory consumption per GPU reduces with the increase in the number of GPUs, allowing DeepSpeed-HE to support a larger batch per GPU resulting in super-linear scaling.
 However, at large scale, while the available memory continues to increase, the maximum global batch size limits the batch size per GPU, resulting in near-linear or sub-linear scaling.
 As a result, for a given max global batch size, DeepSpeed-HE achieves the best throughput and cost efficiency at the boundary of super-linear and sub-linear scalability, and the exact point is mostly determined by the largest batch size that can be run per GPU as the function of available memory and global batch size.

 # 6. Release: Try DeepSpeed Chat Today!

-DeepSpeed-Chat with our RLHF pipeline and Hybrid Engine is built to enable easy, fast affordable and scalable training for ChatGPT-style models for everyone in need.
-This first release focuses on enabling a full-fledged end-to-end training pipeline and a highly-efficient RLHF system on a set of models at all scales.
+We are very excited to share that DeepSpeed-Chat with all its features described in this blog is now open-sourced and available to the AI community.

 *    To get started, please visit our github page for DeepSpeed-Chat: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)

-*	We are taking an incremental and continuous process to bring in more features.
-You can find the set of features that are currently supported in this release, as well as the working-in-progress features, in this link Roadmap
+*    We will continue to enhance DeepSpeed-Chat with more features in the near future with your support.
+You can find the currently supported features, as well as our roadmap here [Roadmap](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/README.md#roadmap)

-To learn more about DeepSpeed, please visit our DeepSpeed landing page and GitHub.

-We welcome all AI developers/practitioners/researchers to join this DeepSpeed Chat effort.
-To participate:

-*	Keep track of the updates and show your support by leaving a star to our DeepSpeed and DeepSpeedExamples GitHub repositories.
-*	Follow us on twitter to get notified about our latest news.
-For Chinese users, you can also follow 开源社 kaiyuanshe WeChat(微信) 公众号 where we will post our Chinese blogs.
-For Japanese users, you can also follow our Japanese twitter account.
-*	Currently we prefer to interact with open source users mainly on GitHub so that it's easier for all users to search for related information.
-For bug report, please submit a GitHub issue.
-For contribution, please submit a pull request (PR).
-For general question/discussion, please open a new discussion or join any existing discussions.

-We are open to collaborations with universities, research labs, companies, such as working together on deep learning research, applying DeepSpeed to empower scientific applications, and so on.
-For this kind of requests (and other requests unsuitable for GitHub), please email to deepspeed-info@microsoft.com.
+DeepSpeed-Chat is released as part of the bigger DeepSpeed ecosystem comprising of a multitude of Deep Learning systems and modeling technologies.
+To learn more, please visit our website[link to website] and our github page[].
+You can also follow us on twitter [twitter handle] for the latest news on DeepSpeed.
+If you are a Chinese user, please follow us or 开源社 kaiyuanshe WeChat(微信) 公众号,and if you are a Japanse user, please follow Japanese twitter account [at Japanese twitter handle]

+DeepSpeed welcomes your contributions!
+We encourage you to issue bug reports or PRs on the [DeepSpeed GitHub](https://github.com/microsoft/DeepSpeed/) page.
+Please see our [contributing guide](https://github.com/microsoft/DeepSpeed/blob/master/CONTRIBUTING.md) for more details.
+We are also open to collaboration, and you can also reach out to us at deepspeed-info@microsoft.com for related questions.